Carson Wentz's brutal day with Commanders shows why Eagles better off with Jalen Hurts

 "It just takes time.
 It’ll be that way for years to come."

-Remember, Hurts will only turn 24 next week.
+Remember, Hurts will turn only 24 next week.
 There's still plenty of room for growth.
 Wentz, meanwhile, will turn 30 in December.
-It's possible that he's already reached his ceiling.
+It's looking more and more like he reached his ceiling in 2017 during the Eagles' Super Bowl season when he was on his way toward being named the MVP of the league before tearing his ACL.

-It might seem like Wentz had the better 2021 season than Hurts.
-Wentz had 27 touchdown passes against 7 interceptions, compared to 16 and 9 for Hurts.
+And on paper, it certainly seems like Wentz had a good season in 2021, or better statistically than Hurts.
+Wentz had 27 touchdown passes against seven interceptions, compared with 16 and nine for Hurts.

 But look closer.

 But you can make the argument that Hurts' running ability should be factored in as well.
-Hurts led all NFL quarterbacks in rushing yards with 784 and scored 10 touchdowns, an Eagles record for TDs by a quarterback.
-Combine that with his yards passing and TD passes, and Hurts' total comes to 3,928 yards with 26 TDs.
+Hurts led all NFL quarterbacks in rushing yards with 784 and scored 10 touchdowns, an Eagles record for rushing TDs by a quarterback.
+Combine that with Hurts' yards passing and TD passes, and his total comes to 3,928 yards with 26 TDs.

 Add in Wentz's rushing yards and TDs and he ends up with 3,778 and 27.